Sandelier/MangaPresence/NextUpdate.md

 ### Fixed
 - Certain manga/anime URLs falsely detected as sensitive information.
   - Example: "Murim login" manga detected "login" incorrectly.
+- Removed config things from serverTray which in turn fixed the bug where in some pc's the program would freeze up because i think the program was modifying windows tray before its initialized.

 ### Removed
 - Logger: Removed since it was unnecessary.